Introduction

 If you can't afford to pay your composer much, you probably shouldn't push Work for Hire.
 By allowing them to keep the copyright to the score, you encourage them to work harder on the score.
 They may be able to use the music elsewhere in the future or release it on an album, as opposed to losing it forever.
 Work for Hire is cleaner from a legal standpoint though.
 Your mileage may vary.
 At the very least...

-Big Four Terms your contract must have:
+Big Four Terms your contract really must have:

 1. Right to Synchronize to Picture, and exploit the picture including score